MSc Supply Chain Management

 We’ll also welcome your application if you have a professional qualification; for example, the CIPS Level 6 Graduate Diploma.

-If you have significant work experience and/or other academic qualifications, we’ll be happy to consider these on a case-by-case basis.
+If you have significant relevant work experience or other academic qualifications, we’ll be happy to consider these on a case-by-case basis.
 For instance, if you have achieved a professional membership such as CIPS Corporate Member and CILT Full Member, we would encourage you to apply.

-We are more than happy to have an informal chat with you about this course, either with University or ISTT staff, over the phone or in person.
-If you wish to meet in person, please contact the ISTT to arrange a mutually convenient time.
+We are more than happy to have an informal chat with you about this course, either with University or MIM staff, over the phone or in person.
+If you wish to meet in person, please contact MIM to arrange a mutually convenient time.
 (While we reserve the right to interview it is not our usual practice for this course.)

 If English isn’t your first language you’ll also need IELTS 6.5 with normally no less than 6.0 in any band (or equivalent).
 We also accept a range of other English language qualifications – please visit our English Language Requirements web page for more details.
 Find out more